Frank Underwood (House of Cards): Non-canon

 On December 24, 2018, the same day that Spacey was charged with indecent assault and battery, he posted an unofficial short film continuation of House of Cards titled Let Me Be Frank to his YouTube channel.
 In the video, Spacey addressed the audience as Underwood, obliquely referred to the sexual assault allegations, and hinted that his character may not be dead.

-KTWK

 On December 24, 2019, Spacey posted a follow-up short film to Let Me Be Frank titled KTWK to his YouTube channel, once again in-character as Frank Underwood.
 He wishes the world a "Merry Christmas", comments on it having been a "pretty good year", and says, "The next time someone does something you don't like, you can go on the attack.
 But you can also hold your fire and do the unexpected.
 You can ... kill them with kindness."

+On April 15, 2025, Spacey reprised Frank Underwood in a promo video for Tim Dillon’s new Netflix comedy special “I’m Your Mother”.

 Critical response

 Season 1

 The New York Times David Itzkoff called Underwood a "scheming politician" who does "some of the most evil and underhanded things imaginable".
 Brian Stelter of The New York Times said Underwood "...is on a quest for power that's just as suspenseful as anything on television."
 New York Daily News critic Don Kaplan says "...conniving Congressman Frank Underwood, is easily one of the most complex antiheroes on TV—except he's not on TV".
 David Wiegand of the San Francisco Chronicle describes the character as one who "all but salivates over the chance to use his considerable power to gain more power, especially if it involves pulling the rug out from under some colleagues and the wool over the eyes of others."

 Andrew Davies, the producer of the original UK TV series, feels that Underwood lacks the "charm" of the original character, Francis Urquhart.

 The Independent praised Spacey's portrayal as a more "menacing" character, "hiding his rage behind Southern charm and old-fashioned courtesy," while The New Republic noted that "When Urquhart addressed the audience, it was partly in the spirit of conspiratorial fun.
 His asides sparked with wit.
 He wasn't just ruthlessly striving, he was amusing himself, mocking the ridiculousness of his milieu.
 There is no impishness about Spacey's Frank Underwood, just numb, machine-like ambition.
 Even his affection for his wife is a calculation."

 Poniewozik praises Underwood's accent, saying "Spacey gives Underwood a silky Southern accent you could pour over crushed ice and sip with a sprig of mint on Derby Day."
 Nancy deWolf Smith of The Wall Street Journal describes the accent as a "mild but sometimes missing Carolina accent".
 Time listed Frank Underwood among the 11 most influential fictional characters in 2013.